jimiryquai/hylia/src/posts/a-post-with-figures-and-video.md

 * 🎥 Movie reviews
 * 🎵 Music streaming

- I ❤️ music so I wanted to be a part of the music streaming app team and I managed to get myself assigned to Beethoven group along with the super-talented Jayme Waye 🎉.
+I wanted to build the music streaming app and I managed to get myself assigned to Beethoven team along with the super-talented Jayme Waye 🎉.
 Here's the link to the Figma design file that we were tasked with turning into a prototype:

 [Music Streaming App Design File](https://www.figma.com/file/rRE5kHZSGzj2XSd0gZQgrl/Music-Player-Box-Template-Copy?node-id=0%3A1)